-- Either be enrolled to attend, attending high school, graduated from high school or have a GED
+- Must either be enrolled to attend, attending high school, graduated from high school or have a GED

-- Maintain a minimum of a C average when in school
+- Must maintain a minimum of a C average when in school

-- Be able to attend a majority of program activities (Tuesday night meetings, weekend activities)
+- Must be able to attend a majority of program activities (Tuesday night meetings, weekend activities)

 The Explorers maintain their own website which showcases their latest achievements.
-CLICK HERE to visit it.
+Visit the Explorers website.